asurek1/cse15l-lab-reports/lab-report-1-week-2.md

-# Lab Report 1 - Week 2

-## How to log into a course-specific account on ieng6
+# How to log into a course-specific account on ieng6

 This blog will discuss how to be able to log into a course-specfic account on ieng6 and the steps you need to take in order to do so.